emeryberger/cheap/README.md

 ### Analyze the trace with `cheaper.py`

-You may need to install Rust (https://www.rust-lang.org/tools/install) and files from `requirements.txt` the first time you run Cheaper:
+You may need to install Rust (https://www.rust-lang.org/tools/install) the first time you run Cheaper:

     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
-    pip install -r requirements.txt

 Now run Cheaper as follows: